 MMA fighter Gina Carano has spoken out after her 'humbling' 17-second defeat to Ronda Rousey on Saturday (May 16) in California - but their pay checks didn't reflect the short-lived time in the Octagon.

-While the 44-year-old suffered a 17 second submission loss in the Intuit Dome, California, her attitude following the event was far from that of a looser.
+While the 44-year-old suffered a submission loss at the Intuit Dome, her attitude following the event was far from that of a loser.

-But their entrances to the Octagon ultimately lasted longer than the highly-anticipated fight itself, with Carano tapping out within just 17 seconds.
+But their entrances to the octagon ultimately lasted longer than the highly anticipated match itself, with Carano tapping out within just 17 seconds.

 "My heart is heavy, I wanted to throw, battle, win, but I kicked when I should have moved and was down and done," she wrote to fans on Instagram.